ironmansoftware/universal-modules/Components/Calendar/README.md

 ### DateClicked

-An event handler that is fired when a date is clicked.
+An event handler that is fired when a date is clicked. `$Body` will contain a JSON string with the date. `$EventData` will contain an object with the date's properties.

 ```powershell
 New-UDCalendar -Events @(